What to see in Cap de Creus Natural Park in Catalonia, Spain

 Hotel Spa Porto Cristo

 This 4-star hotel is located in the second row to the beach and offers its guests a real piece of luxury.
 Particularly outstanding for us was the absolutely delicious breakfast.
 For even more relaxation, there is also a spa and wellness area.
-In the hotel, there are double and twin rooms of different equipment and a family suite.
+In the hotel, there are double and twin rooms with different equipment and a family suite.

 Check more info, prices, and availability of Porto Cristo

-The best Hotel in Roses
+The Best Hotel in Roses

 Hotel Carmen